aaron-grau/curic/ruby/readings/git-homeworks.md

   cd homeworks
   git init
   ```

 * Make an initial git commit
   ```
   git add -A
-  git commit -m "create homeworks repo"
+  git commit -m "Create homeworks repo"
   ```

-  * **NB: git commit messages should start with verbs in the present tense that tell what the commit does**
+  * **NB: git commit messages should start with capitalized verbs in the present tense that tell what the commit does and should not have any trailing punctuation**

 * Set a remote
   * Create a new repository on `github.com` through the 'New repository' button